 I was doing fairly okay until I saw the display of shoes and saw a child’s shoe.
 I became paralyzed when I saw the shoe.
 I tried to walk away so many times, but I couldn’t make myself.
 I had so many thoughts running through my head.
 Who was this child?
 What was this child like?
 What did this child look like?
 What was their name?
 What was their favorite color?
 This was a child’s shoe—A CHILD’S SHOE!
 This child had done nothing wrong.
 Sadly, this image will forever be burned into my memory.

 I found myself in a daze when I saw the wall of hundreds of prisoner registration photographs on display.
 I started calculating how long these prisoners lived after they were brought to the camps.
-I started imagining who these prisoners were before they were stripped of their identity upon arriving to the camps.
+I started imagining who these prisoners were before they were stripped of their identity upon arriving at the camps.
 I couldn’t get myself to walk away from this room either.
 I had so many questions and thoughts about these people.

 I had another sobering moment when I saw the bunks that the prisoners slept in at Birkenau.
 These bunks are basically just wooden shelves with no cushioning at all.
-A minimum of five people were stuffed on each bunk.
+A minimum of five people was stuffed on each bunk.
 Seven-hundred people were put into each barrack.
 Can you imagine sleeping in a room with that many people?

 The documentaries that I watched prior to visiting did not prepare me in the least bit of what to expect.
 I don’t think you can ever really fully prepare yourself for this experience.
 It is something you have to experience firsthand to literally understand what happened here.
 I don’t think I can put into words just how ghastly Auschwitz and Birkenau are.
 No one is able to explain what it’s really like.
 I think that everyone should visit these two camps at some point in their life because it is the only way to educate ourselves about how cruel humans can be to one another.
 I visited a few days ago and I still think about this experience multiple times a day.
 One sign at Auschwitz stood out to me and it read, “THOSE WHO DO NOT REMEMBER THE PAST ARE CONDEMNED TO REPEAT IT.”